 - Wedding ceremonies are permitted in approved venues in Wales.
 The building’s capacity will dictate the maximum number of attendees, ensuring social distancing between different households.

 - Finally, in Scotland, ceremonies can be held, yet there can only be five people in attendance.
 One thing that is very important to note is that the five people include the couple, officiant, and witnesses.
 The capacity of the venue must also allow for two metres of social distancing.
 If an interpreter is needed, six people will be allowed to attend.

 WHAT RESTRICTIONS ARE LIKELY TO BE IN PLACE SHOULD WE RETURN TO A TIER SYSTEM?

-Once the national lockdown is over, it seems very likely that we will return to a tiered system.
-This means that the wedding restrictions will be determined by the tier that your location is placed in.
+Once the national lockdown is over, it remains uncertain if we will return to a tiered system.
+There has been no announcement regarding this as yet.
+If the tiered system is reintroduced it means that the wedding restrictions will be determined by the tier that your location is placed in.
 So, let’s take a look at the restrictions for each tier below: